 A small reminder, that you can totally buy a roasted chicken from the supermarket to make this.
 I won’t judge, and have definitely done it.
 Do take a few things into account before doing that.
 Sometimes those chickens are really small.
-I don’t think they start out that way, but slow cooking on the rotiserie makes them shrink a lot.
 You may need to buy a spare.
 Also, stick to something seasoned with just herbs and try to avoid some of the more creative choices the store offers.
-Also, these tend to be saltier than what I make at home, so just forgo adding extra salt until after you mix up the salad and taste it.
+Also, these tend to be saltier than what I make at home, so just forgo adding extra salt until after you mix up the Waldorf Chicken Salad and taste it.

-- Chop all of the meat up into 1/2″ pieces.
-Leave the crispy skin as part of th mixture and double check for any cartilage, bone, or chewy skin.
+- Chop all of the meat up into 1/2" pieces.
+Leave the crispy skin as part of the mixture and double check for any cartilage, bone, or chewy skin.
 Add this to the mixing bowl.

 - Add Mayonnaise, vinegar, salt and pepper to the bowl, and stir everything together until it is evenly coated with mayonnaise.
 Place in the refrigerator to chill.
 Let the mixture sit for at least a half an hour so the flavors come together.
 If the chicken was still warm while mixing this, leave in the refrigerator until the chicken salad is cold all the way through.